i Characteristics of the regulations on private monopolisation and unfair business practices

 i Claims for damages

-Claims for compensation made pursuant to Article 25 of the AMA cannot be made unless the JFTC’s order has been finalised (Article 26, Paragraph 1), and in the first instance the Tokyo District Court has exclusive jurisdiction (Article 85-2).
-Negligence is not required to establish liability, so the party engaging in the relevant conduct cannot avoid liability on the basis that it did not act wilfully or negligently (Article 25, Paragraph 2).
+Claims for compensation made pursuant to Article 25 of the AMA cannot be made unless the JFTC's order has been finalised,61 and in the first instance, the Tokyo District Court has exclusive jurisdiction.62 Negligence is not required to establish liability, so the party engaging in the relevant conduct cannot avoid liability on the basis that it did not act wilfully or negligently.63

 On the other hand, claims for compensation made pursuant to Article 709 of the Civil Code are made based on unlawful conduct in general, and so a claim can be made regardless of whether the JFTC has made an order or not.

 These two rights of claim are separate from each other, and while it is in practice unusual, it is lawful to both bring a lawsuit pursuant to Article 25 of the AMA and at the same time another pursuant to Article 709 of the Civil Code, and provided the statute of limitations has not taken effect, it is also lawful for a claimant to bring a lawsuit pursuant to Article 25 of the AMA after losing a lawsuit brought under Article 709 of the Civil Code.
-While the limitation period is three years in either case, the starting point for calculating that period for lawsuits brought under Article 25 of the AMA is from the time at which the JFTC’s order is finalised (Article 26, Paragraph 2), whereas for lawsuits brought under Article 709 of the Civil Code, it is ‘the point in time at which the loss and the party causing that loss are known’ (Civil Code Article 724).
+While the limitation period is three years in either case, the starting point for calculating that period for lawsuits brought under Article 25 of the AMA is from the time at which the JFTC's order is finalised,64 whereas for lawsuits brought under Article 709 of the Civil Code, it is 'the point in time at which the loss and the party causing that loss are known'.65

-While at first sight lawsuits brought pursuant to Article 25 of the AMA, which do not require negligence to establish liability, may seem more advantageous to the affected party, these claims are restricted to breaching conduct that is identified by the JFTC, and accordingly it may not necessarily be advantageous to the affected party, inter alia, where the actual breaching conduct lasts longer than as identified by the JFTC.
-For this reason, when one excludes cases which that been statute-barred, in most cases affected parties choose to make a claim for compensation pursuant to Article 709 of the Civil Code.
+While at first sight, lawsuits brought pursuant to Article 25 of the AMA, which do not require negligence to establish liability, may seem more advantageous to the affected party, these claims are restricted to violating conduct that is identified by the JFTC, and accordingly it may not necessarily be advantageous to the affected party, inter alia, where the actual violating conduct lasts longer than as identified by the JFTC.
+For this reason, when one excludes cases that have been statute-barred, affected parties, as often as not, choose to make a claim for compensation pursuant to Article 709 of the Civil Code.

 ii Claims for injunction

-Following this was a case of a successful claim in the taxi industry (Shintetsu taxi).31
+Following this was a case of a successful claim in the taxi industry.67

-Situations where a person’s interests are ‘clearly harmed’ include ‘situations where damage arises due to conduct in breach of the Antimonopoly Act which is difficult to recover from, or where financial compensation is insufficient to remedy the situation, such as where the relevant enterprise is at risk of being expelled from the market or is being prevented from entering it as a new participant’ (Yamato transport postal service).32
+Situations where a person's interests are 'clearly harmed' include 'situations where damage arises due to conduct in violation of the Antimonopoly Act that is difficult to recover from, or where financial compensation is insufficient to remedy the situation, such as where the relevant enterprise is at risk of being expelled from the market or is being prevented from entering it as a new participant'.68

 VII Future developments